p4lang/p4c/docs/JSON_format.md

 has the following attributes:
 - `version`: a JSON array with exactly 2 integer entries, a major version number and a minor version number.
+- `compiler`: an optional string to help identify the P4 compiler which produced the JSON.

 ### `header_types`